themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 Again, we’re going to skip going too far into our template and instead focus on its controller.
 A quick overview: we’ve split our invitations list into two templates: `/client/views/authenticated/open-invitations.html` and `/client/views/authenticated/closed-invitations.html`, both combined using a tab interface in `/client/views/authenticated/invites.html`.

 Our templates are pretty standard, but we should call attention to one item: dates.
-Recall earlier that we installed a package `mrt:moment` that gave us access to the [moment.js](http://momentjs.com/) library.
+Recall earlier that we installed a package mrt:moment that gave us access to the [moment.js](http://momentjs.com/) library.
 Both in our "open" invitations list and our "closed" invitations list, we display a date for each invite.
 A date for when the invite was requested and a date for when the invite was approved/sent, respectively.

-To make use of the moment package, we've created a template helper `{{epochToString <variable here>}}` that we can pass an epoch/unix timestamp string to and have it spit out a human-redable string (e.g. instead of `1415983049` you get `Friday, November 14th, 2014`).
+To make use of the moment package, we've created a template helper `{{epochToString <variable here>}}` that we can pass an epoch/Unix timestamp string to and have it spit out a human-readable string (e.g. instead of `1415983049` you get `Friday, November 14th, 2014`).
 Let's look at the code powering our helper quick:

 <p class="block-header">/client/helpers/helpers-ui.coffee</p>